DickChesterwood/istio-fleetman/istio-fleetman-webapp-angular/README.md

 # IstioFleetmanWebappAngular

 Front end for the istio sample system.
+Updated for Istio 1.15